pushrax/kantan/README.md

 ## Templating

 Templates are extremely simple.
-Just insert `${var}` anywhere to have it replaced with the desired colour code. `var` can be one of:
+Just insert `${var}` anywhere in the template to have it replaced with the desired colour code. `var` can be one of:

 - `hex[0-16]` - hex representation
 - `rgb_r[0-16]`, `rgb_g[0-16]`, `rgb_b[0-16]` - RGB red green and blue decimal values (0-255), respectively
 - `srgb_r[0-16]`, `srgb_g[0-16]`, `srgb_b[0-16]` - sRGB red green and blue floating point decimal values (0.0-1.0), respectively
+- Any other environment variable that you set

 So if colour 3 had hex value `123456` and you wanted `something=#123456` you could do `something=#${hex[3]}` (note the leading `#`).